silentknight710/zomato-ai-assistant/README.md

 Robust Scraping: Enhance scraper.py with more sophisticated parsing, better error handling, and potentially rotating user agents/proxies if needed for scraping more websites reliably.

-Metadata Filtering: Utilize the structured metadata (e.g., price, cuisine, category) stored in Pinecone to filter search results for more targeted retrieval.
+Metadata Filtering: Utilize the structured metadata (e.g., price, cuisine, category) stored in Pinecone to filter search

-Demo Video
-[Link to your 3-minute demo video showcasing the implementation and sample interactions]

-*(Make sure to upload your video and replace